smcclatchy/spatial-transcriptomics/episodes/introduction.Rmd

 Microfluidics places a chip with multiple barcode-containing channels onto a tissue section followed by a second chip with channels perpendicular to the first.
 The barcodes are then ligated to each other to create an array of unique barcodes on the tissue.
-This "deterministic barcoding" is employed in DBiT-seq.
+This *deterministic barcoding* is employed in DBiT-seq.
 DBiT-seq can be used with FFPE tissues.
 This approach is helpful to avoid diffusion of mRNA away from capture areas, though a disadvantage is that cells often sit astride multiple capture areas.